edev/forged-alliance-template-synchronizer/README.md

 forged-alliance-template-synchronizer
 =====================================

-This project is currently under redesign (as of June 2018) to address the known limitations of the initial version.
-The instructions pertaining to the initial version are included below until the rewrite is complete.
+This project has undergone a partial redesign (as of June 2018) to address the known limitations of the initial version.
+The instructions pertaining to the initial version are included below unless and until the rewrite is complete.
+Unless I find out that people still play Forged Alliance, I'm unlikely to complete the redesign; I finally got bored of it in 2018.
 Note: the initial version has been moved to the archive folder.

 Please see the Wiki for information about the redesign.